Backed by Science. Rigorous testing. Real results.

 Source · Eagle Science-Based Solutions · Protocol PR-21049 · testing 03/14/2022 · approved 03/25/2022

-GLP testing commissioned by the manufacturer evaluated System 3 SDP for bactericidal and virucidal efficacy at a 10-minute dwell, including activity against a coronavirus — reported as a 99.9% reduction in under three minutes.
+GLP testing commissioned by the manufacturer evaluated the Layer 1 surface chemistry for bactericidal and virucidal efficacy at a 10-minute dwell, including activity against a coronavirus — reported as a 99.9% reduction in under three minutes.

-Source · 2V Industries GLP testing · March 2021.
-Presented as an attributed third-party finding.
-Regulated marketing terms used in the manufacturer's own collateral (e.g., "hospital grade," "eradicates") are deliberately not carried onto this page.
+Source · manufacturer-commissioned GLP testing · March 2021 · presented as an attributed third-party finding.
+Regulated marketing terms used in the manufacturer's own collateral (e.g. "hospital grade," "eradicates") are deliberately not carried onto this page.

 Independent residual study